WestGrid/manitobaSummerSchool2018/3-forInstructors.md

 Please check the online description of your course in the program and let us know if you want to add or change anything.

-## Recording and broadcasting

-Some of this year's summer school courses will be recorded and broadcast to remote participants and to the overflow room.
-If you do not agree to having your session recorded and broadcast, please let us know in advance.